aperta-be/asup-updater/README.md

 actions are contained to local run.
 - **SSH_PUBLIC_KEY**: Optionally provide a SSH public key.
 Defaults to 0.
 - **SSH_PRIVATE_KEY**: Optionally provide a SSH private key.
 Defaults to 0.
+- **APP_CODE_DIRECTORY**: The application's' public accessible directory.
+Use 0 to use the GIT root.
+Defaults to web.